Abraham Benrubi: Early life and education

-Benrubi was born on October 4, 1969, in Indianapolis, Indiana, the eldest son of Patricia and Asher Benrubi, who was a rock singer and is currently a radio personality known as "Smash" to St. Louis radio audiences.
-His paternal grandfather was from a Greek-Jewish family.
+Benrubi was born on October 4, 1969, in Indianapolis, Indiana, the eldest son of Patricia and Asher Benrubi, known professionally as Adam Smasher or "The Smash", who was the lead singer of Roadmaster and a radio personality in St. Louis.
+His paternal grandfather was from a Greek Jewish family.
 His paternal grandmother, who was born to a Greek Orthodox Christian family, helped shelter Jews in Greece during World War II and later converted to Judaism.

-Benrubi graduated from Broad Ripple High School in Indianapolis, the same high school alma mater of David Letterman, Indiana Hoosiers men's basketball head coach Mike Woodson and former New England Patriots star Rosevelt Colvin.
+Benrubi graduated from Broad Ripple High School in Indianapolis.

 Career

-Benrubi's first major role was on the show Wings, as Roy "R.J."
-Biggins, Jr., Roy's gay son.
-He would appear as R.J. twice: once during the show's first season, and again during the seventh season, shortly after he began working on NBC's ER.
+Benrubi's early appearances included roles in the shows Growing Pains, Married... with Children and Blossom.
+His first major role was on the show Wings, as Roy "R.J."
+Biggins Jr., Roy's gay son.
+He would appear as R.J. twice: once during the show's second season, and again during the seventh season, shortly after he began working on NBC's ER.

-Between the first and second seasons of Parker Lewis Can't Lose, Benrubi and co-star Taj Johnson worked as roadies for No Doubt's first tour.